fChristenson/My-life-as-a-programmer/README.md

 > What about Vue?

-> Can you make a video about beer?

 > What is heap memory?

 > What is the difference between http and http2?

-> What about Deno?

 ## Pending tutorials